Near-linear algebra: Introduction

 \section{Introduction}

+Dr.~André introduced the notion of near-vector spaces (see \cite{Andre}).
+Prof.~Howell and her students significantly contributed to the study of near-vector spaces (see, for instance, \cite{Howell} and \cite{Howell2}).

+The world around us is clearly nonlinear.
+However, when we step outside the realm of linear algebra, things can become very complex.
+As we will explore throughout this paper, the world of near-vector spaces allows us to work with nonlinear problems and yet grants access to most of the tools linear algebra offers.

-Andr\'e introduced the notion of near-vector spaces (see \cite{Andre}).
-Prof. K.-T. Howell and her students contributed significantly to the study of near-vector spaces (see for instance, \cite{Howell} and \cite{Howell2}).
-The goal of this paper is to develop a basic near-linear algebra theory inspired by classical linear algebra.
-We establish here some fundamental results.
-We define subspaces of near-vector spaces simply by requiring closedness under scalar multiplication and addition (the first author had already proven this result over division rings, and the proof here is the direct generalization of this result, meantime it was generalized by different means in \cite{HR22}).
-Another significant result is that any quotient of a near-vector space by a subspace is a near-vector space.
-This result permits us to establish the First Isomorphism Theorem for near-vector spaces.
-We explore the notion of linear independence outside the quasi-kernel, this notion permits us to define near-vector spaces in terms of the existence of a scalar basis, and we obtain a new interesting notion of basis.
+The goal of this paper is to develop a basic theory of near-linear algebra inspired by classical linear algebra.
+Here, we establish some fundamental results.
+Given a scalar group $F$ (see Definition \ref{scalar group}), we define $F$-subspaces of $F$-spaces simply by requiring closure under scalar multiplication and addition (see Definition \ref{$F$-subspace}).
+We then prove that an $F$-subspace of a near-vector space is itself a near-vector space (the first author had already proven this result over division rings, and the proof here directly generalizes this result; meanwhile, it was generalized by different means in \cite{HR22}).
+Another significant result is that any quotient of a near-vector space by an $F$-subspace is also a near-vector space.
+This result enables us to establish the First Isomorphism Theorem for near-vector spaces.
+We explore the notion of linear independence outside the quasi-kernel; this notion allows us to define near-vector spaces in terms of the existence of a scalar basis, resulting in an intriguing new notion of basis.

 In the first section of the paper, we introduce the preliminary material.
-We propose a new way to define near-vector spaces by exhibiting the notion of a scalar group and a scalar group action.
-This different viewpoint on near-vector spaces will permit us to manipulate near-vector spaces with greater ease.
-We also review a few essential elementary properties of importance throughout the paper.
+We propose a new way to define near-vector spaces by introducing the notion of a scalar group and a scalar group action.
+This alternative perspective on near-vector spaces will make it easier for us to manipulate them.
+We also review a few essential elementary properties that will be of significance throughout the paper.